halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-payroll.md

-# How to setup Payroll
+# How to: setup Payroll

 1      INTRODUCTION